ceph/cephmetrics/INSTALL.md

 stats. ***Workaround**: Following the reboot of an OSD, restart the collectd service.*
 2. the cephmetrics.py and collectors should be installed through python-setuptools to cut down on the installation steps.
-3. At-A-Glance Health History chart doesn't work as hoped due to interpolation over the 7 day timeline.
-For example a 4 gets averaged over a number of samples to fit on the graph and appears as a '1'!
-4. SELINUX may block the write_graphite plugin writing outbound on port 2003
+3. SELINUX may block the write_graphite plugin writing outbound on port 2003